missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are The Differences Between Federal And State Crimes?

 Federal crimes are illegal acts against the United States federal legislation and are prosecuted under criminal law.
-Federal offenses include crimes not perpetrated within the United States, and other unlawful acts the state law enforcement agency cannot handle due to lack of appropriate resources and specially trained personnel.
+Federal offenses include crimes not perpetrated within the United States, and other unlawful acts that state law enforcement agency cannot handle due to lack of appropriate resources and specially trained personnel.
 If an accused person is convicted of a federal crime, such an individual may spend time in a federal prison rather than state prison.
 Examples of violations classified as federal crimes are;

 • Aircraft hijacking